Shog9/flagfilter/README.md

 [![Active comments banner with active and resolved flags][6]][6]

-Clicking the blue text (in the image above "2 active comment flags") will reveal all deleted comments and the resolved comment flags.
+Clicking the colored text (in the image above "2 active comment flags") will reveal all deleted comments and the resolved comment flags.
 Viewing deleted comments by clicking "[n] deleted" will not reveal which deleted comments bear resolved flags.

-Comments with active flags will be marked with a red bar on the left side of the comment, while comments with resolved flags will be marked with a grey bar (these will only show when viewing full flag info [see below](#comment-resolved) for more information about resolved comment flags).
+Comments with active flags will be marked with a red bar on the left side of the comment, while comments with resolved flags will be marked with a grey bar (resolved flags will only show when viewing full flag info [see below](#comment-resolved) for more information about resolved comment flags).

 Each flaged comment will have a grey bar beneath it with the flag reason.
 On hover, the options will appear to "dismiss flags" (far left) or "delete" the comment (far right).
 The latter will automatically mark the flag as "helpful".
 If the comment should be deleted but the flag reason is incorrect, it's recommended to dismiss the flag before deleting the comment.